katiek78/Mars-Rover/README.md

 # Mars-Rover

 ## Introduction
 This app is designed to allow a number of **Rovers** to be moved around the surface of Mars on a **plateau**.
 The instructions are entered via the console.
-The Rovers can also collect **samples** from the surface of Mars.
-The positions of the Rovers and any samples taken can also be viewed.
+The Rovers can also collect **samples** from the surface of Mars and take **photos**.
+The positions of the Rovers and any samples or photos taken can also be viewed.

 ## Assumptions
 I have assumed that the plateau will be a rectangular grid (but the code is designed such that other plateau shapes can be implemented in the future).